gadenbuie/shrtcts/README.md

 `Binding` field is an R function or arbitrary R code.
 If your shortcut calls a function in another package, you can simply set `Binding` to the function name, as in the example above.
-Otherwise, you can use a multi-line literal- style YAML block to write your R code:
+Otherwise, you can use a multi-line literal-style YAML block to write your R code:

 ``` yaml
 - Name: New Temporary R Markdown Document